davesmith/Respond/README.md

 2. A different AJAX code was used to aid testing in development with Firefox/Firebug.
 I was finding that only the last request of a series was being reported successful
 3. Because all CSS is now being reused, not just max/min width media query blocks as in the original, there might be a slight performance hit.
-When tested on a reasonably normal and complex page with a average Dell with XP the preformance felt just as good as the original, but measured slower in milliseconds on average.
+When tested on a reasonably normal and complex page with an average-to-slowish Dell with XP the preformance felt just as good as the original, but measured slower in milliseconds on average.

 ### How does this version work
 The CSS from all the linked stylesheets and style elements is captured and added to a